iusecookies64/notes/content/Fundamentals Of Database/ACID.md

 * **Read Uncommitted:** No isolation, any change from outside is visible to the transaction, whether committed or not.
 Most of the modern databases don't even support this type and it is very uncommon to use it.
 All types of read phenomena can occur in this.

 * **Read Committed:** Each query in a transaction only sees committed changes from other transactions.
-This is the most popular level of isolation and most of the databases optimize their engines for this.
+This is the most popular level of isolation and most of the databases optimise their engines for this.
 In this level, dirty reads is not possible, but other phenomena's are still possible.

 * **Repeatable Reads:** In this level during a transaction, the db will make sure that if a row is read, then that row will remain unchanged while the transaction is running.
 In this level of isolation dirty reads and non-repeatable reads and lost updates won't happen, but phantom reads are still possible.

 * **Snapshot:** Each query in a transaction only sees changes that have been committed up to the start of the transaction.
 It is like a snapshot version of the database at that moment.
 This type of isolation gets rid of every type of read phenomena.

-* **Serializable:** Transactions are run as if they serialized one after the other.
+* **Serialisable:** Transactions are run as if they serialised one after the other.

 >[!Note]
 >Note that each database implements each of these levels differently.